loot/loot/docs/app/usage/settings.rst

 LOOT Folder
   The sub-folder which LOOT uses to store the game's files in.
 Each game must be given a unique sub-folder.

-Master File
+Main Master Plugin
-  The game's main master file.
+  The game's main master plugin.
 This is checked for when detecting if the game is installed.

 Minimum Header Version
   LOOT will display a warning message for any plugin that has a header version less than this value.
 Note that this version is different from any version that LOOT may be able to read from the plugin's description field.